pmilinr/DS512-513/README.md

 1. It was found that as the lead time increases, the likelihood of a booking being canceled also rises.
 2. A higher Average Daily Rate (ADR) also tends to increase the chance that customers will cancel their reservations.
 3. Countries with the highest cancellation rates include Italy, Brazil, and Portugal.
-4. Small groups and transient customers cancel more frequently.
-5. Online Travel Agencies and non-refundable bookings have the highest cancellation risks.
+4. Online Travel Agencies and non-refundable bookings have the highest cancellation risks.
-6. Seasonal patterns show cancellation clusters during March–May.
+5. Seasonal patterns show cancellation clusters during March–May and peak during July–August, showing a clear seasonal pattern where guests typically cancel 1–3 months before the high tourism season..
-7. High-value bookings (high ADR) are more likely to be canceled.
-8. Long-stay reservations are disproportionately represented among canceled bookings.
+6. Long-stay reservations are disproportionately represented among canceled bookings.

 ---
 ## **Recommendation/Action**